VanishBH/Address-Book-C/README.md

 ---

-## 📖 Description
+## 📖 Key Learning Outcomes

-This project stores contact details in a file and allows users to perform operations like adding, viewing, editing, and deleting contacts efficiently.
+- Implemented CRUD operations in C
+- Used file handling for persistent data storage
+- Designed modular code using multiple source files
+- Improved understanding of structures and data management

 ---